-In May 2014, the Financial Accounting Standard Board (FASB) issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09").
+In May 2014, the Financial Accounting Standard Board "(FASB)" issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09").
 ASU 2014-09 supersedes a majority of existing revenue recognition guidance under US GAAP, and requires companies to recognize revenue when it transfers goods or services to a customer in an amount that reflects the consideration to which a company expects to be entitled.
 Companies may need to apply more judgment and estimation techniques or methods while recognizing revenue, which could result in additional disclosures to the financial statements.
-Topic 606 allows for either a "full retrospective" adoption or a "modified retrospective" adoption.
+Topic 606 allows for either a "retrospective" or "cumulative effect" transition method.
 The Company is currently evaluating which adoption method it will use.
 Early application is not permitted.
-The Company plans on adopting ASU 2014-09 beginning July 1, 2017 and is currently assessing the potential effects of these changes to its consolidated financial statements.
+The Company plans on adopting ASU 2014-09 beginning July 1, 2017, or in accordance with the FASB's final guidance, and is currently assessing the potential effects of these changes to its consolidated financial statements.

-From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board ("FASB") or other standard setting bodies that are adopted by the Company as of the specified effective date.
+From time to time, new accounting pronouncements are issued by the FASB or other standard setting bodies that are adopted by the Company as of the specified effective date.
 Unless otherwise discussed, the Company believes that the impact of recently issued standards that are not yet effective will not have a material impact on the Company's consolidated financial statements upon adoption.